 Experience design leader and instructor, with specialty in digital product strategy.

-As a UX Designer at Halftone Digital, Leslie works in a collaborative environment to bring digital products to life.
+As a UX designer, Leslie works in collaborative environments to bring digital products to life.
 Her path to the design and UX fields was eclectic.
 She spent 13 years as a college librarian which included several years helping with design, development, and content creation for the library and campus websites.
 Before this, Leslie used her psychology and sports psychology background to teach college students and coach college gymnastics.
 She uses the skills and knowledge she learned from these experiences in the world of user experience design.
 Leslie strives to bring passion, empathy, and understanding to her projects and is especially interested in how we incorporate inclusive design practices into these projects.